openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 A user comes across an app where she needs to present a credential, e.g., a bank identity credential.
 She starts the presentation flow at this app and is sent to her wallet (e.g., via Self-Issued OpenID Provider v2 and OpenID Connect for Verifiable Presentations).
 The wallet determines the desired credential type(s) from the request and notifies the user that there is currently no matching credential in the wallet.
 The wallet now offers the user a list of suitable issuers, which might be based on an issuer list curated by the wallet publisher.
 The user picks one of those issuers and is sent to the issuer's user experience (web site or app).
 There the user authenticates and is asked for consent to issue the required credential into her wallet.
 She consents and is sent back to the wallet, where she is informed that a credential was successfully created and stored in the wallet.

-## Holder-Initiated Credential Issuance (Credential Presentation as Prerequisites)

-A user comes across an app where she needs to present a credential, e.g., a university diploma.
-She starts the presentation flow at this app and is sent to her wallet (e.g., via Self-Issued OpenID Provider v2 and OpenID Connect for Verifiable Presentations).
-The wallet determines the desired credential type(s) from the request and notifies the user that there is currently no matching credential in the wallet.
-The wallet now offers the user a list of suitable issuers, which might be based on an issuer list curated by the wallet publisher.
-The user picks one of those issuers (her university) and is notified that the issuer requires an identity credential as prerequisite for issuance of the diploma.
-The wallet also offers to send the existing bank identity credential to the issuer for that purpose.
-The user confirms and is sent to the issuer's user experience (web site or app).
-The issuer evaluates the bank identity credential, looks up the user in its database, finds her diploma and offers to issue a verifiable credential.
-The user consents and is sent back to the wallet, where she is informed that a diploma verifiable credential was successfully created and stored in the wallet.

 ## Holder-Initiated Credential Issuance (with On-Demand Credential Presentation)

 A user comes across an app where she needs to present a credential, e.g., a university diploma.
 She starts the presentation flow at this app and is sent to her wallet (e.g., via Self-Issued OpenID Provider v2 and OpenID Connect for Verifiable Presentations).
 The wallet determines the desired credential type(s) from the request and notifies the user that there is currently no matching credential in the wallet.
 The wallet now offers the user a list of suitable issuers, which might be based on an issuer list curated by the wallet publisher.
 The user picks one of those issuers (her university).
 The user confirms and is sent to the issuer's user experience (web site or app).
 The user logs in to the university, which determines that the respective user account is not verified yet.
 The user is offered to either use a video chat for identification or to fetch a suitable identity credential from her wallet.
 The user decides to fetch the necessary credential from her wallet and is sent back.
 In the wallet, she picks a suitable credential and authorizes transfer to the university.
 The wallet sends her back to the university.
 Based on the bank identity credential, the university verifies her identity and looks up her data in its database.
 The university finds her diploma and offers to issue a verifiable credential.
 The user consents and is sent back to the wallet, where she is informed that a diploma verifiable credential was successfully created and stored in the wallet.